Hector-Xavier/Steampunk-Weather-MkIII/README.md

 will have a forecast.
 The data feed is provided by Aviation Weather GOV -

 	aviationweather.gov/

+The new widget gives windspeed and direction, it reports the cloud layers, it handles more exotic forms of weather but most important of all uses a feed from a source that is unlikely to go offline for long periods.
+It uses the feed from aviationweather.gov a US government department.
+The feed is decoded METAR in XML form so it is easy enough to use.
+It is also free and does not require an API.
+The search for metar codes is performed offline using a local list of metar stations in a static data file.
+There are currently 10,000 Metar locations and so a search using a local file is much quicker than an online one.

+The new widget also has a pop-up window that summarises weather information in a text form in addition to the image display on the main gauge.

-Here is a Youtube video of the Yahoo Weather widget shown in all its steampunk functionality, I think you'll find it is fascinating as well as useful.
+Here is a Youtube video of the Yahoo Weather widget shown in all its steampunk functionality, I think you will find it is fascinating as well as useful.
 I do hope so.

 https://www.youtube.com/watch?v=Z_IO5Q2RSs0